tk755/dotfiles/README.md

 ## Making Changes

-To make changes to the repository, you can use the `dotfiles` alias as a `git` command:
+To make changes to the repository, use the `dotfiles` alias as a `git` command:

 ```bash
 dotfiles add $HOME/.bashrc